 Plug in CA certificates#

-1. Create a directory to hold the required credential files.
+1. In a terminal window on your computer, create a directory to hold the required CA credential files.

 2. Change to the directory you created.

-3. If the required credential files don’t already exist, create them.
+3. If the required CA credential files don’t already exist, create them.

 4. If the istio-system namespace doesn’t exist, create it: